OceanBioME/OceanBioME.jl/paper/paper.md

 Thanks to Julia's speed and efficiency the above model (1 km × 1 km × 100 m with 64 × 64 × 16 grid points) took about 30 minutes of computing time to simulate 10 days of evolution in about on an Nvidia P100 GPU.
 Figure made with `Makie` [@makie]. \label{fig1}](eady_example.png)

 ``OceanBioME.jl`` is built with a highly modular design that allows user control and customization.
-There are three distinct module types implemented in ``OceanBioME.jl``.
+There are three distinct module types implemented in ``OceanBioME.jl``:

-First, tracer-based ecosystem modules are formulated as a set of coupled ordinary differential equations.
+- First, tracer-based ecosystem modules are formulated as a set of coupled ordinary differential equations.
 These equations can be solved by ``OceanBioME.jl`` as box models, which is particularly useful for testing.
 The same modules can be integrated by ``Oceananigans.jl`` to provide tracer-based ecosystem models.

-Second, boundary modules contain sets of equations which provide information at the top and bottom of the ocean.
+- Second, boundary modules contain sets of equations which provide information at the top and bottom of the ocean.
 For example, air-sea gas exchange modules calculate the flux of carbon dioxide and oxygen at the sea surface, while sediment modules calculate fluxes of carbon and oxygen at the seafloor.

-The third module type is "biologically active" particles.
+- The third module type is "biologically active" particles.
 These consist of individual-based models which are solved along particle paths and can be coupled with the tracer-based modules and physics from ``Oceananigans.jl``.
 The biologically active particles can be advected by the currents, and/or they can move according to prescribed dynamics.
 For example, migrating zooplankton or fish can be modelled with biologically active particles and ``OceanBioME.jl`` allows these to interact with tracer-based components such as phytoplankton or detritus.